njahn82/CiteProc-PUB/README.md

 ## Styles

-Due to local needs at the Univeirsty, CiteProc-PUB works with a local copy and a subset of the CSL styles available.
+Due to local needs, CiteProc-PUB works with a local copy and a subset of the CSL styles available.

 https://github.com/citation-style-language/styles